Cordo-van-Saviour/staff-scheduler/README.md

 > I've spent [6] hours trying to debug the issue why `sequelize db:migrate` doesn't work inside the Docker.
 I'll retry it fresh.

-> Sooo, it seems that I've complicated my life with wanting to make the API more flexible - using random time intervals instead of hours - so I'll need to fix that now.

 ## Security practices

 #### Headers